featherweight/featherweight/kernel/README.md

 ## Building for NI Linux Real-Time

 #### Prerequisites
-  1. Hardware target with NI Linux Real-Time
+  1. Hardware target with NI Linux Real-Time 2015 or higher
   1. Internet connection for hardware target *(Alternatively, repository and build toolchain may be transferred via USB or a local network connection, but that is outside the scope of this tutorial)*
-  1. NI LabVIEW 2014 or higher
+  1. NI LabVIEW 2015 or higher

 #### Preparing hardware target for building
   1. From NI MAX, ensure the latest firmware and software are installed on the hardware target
   1. From NI MAX, ensure a network adapter is enabled and internet-connected
   1. Log in to the device from a terminal; e.g., `ssh admin@192.168.0.10`
   1. Ensure that the package manager packages are up to date: `opkg update`
-  1. Install build toolchain: `opkg install packagegroup-core-buildessential-dev`
-  1. Install git in order to clone the repository: `opkg install git`
+  1. Install git in order to clone the repository: `opkg install git-perltools`
-  1. Install root Certificate Authories in order to trust HTTPS SSL cert when cloning from GitHub: `opkg install ca-certificates`
+  1. Install build toolchain: `opkg install packagegroup-core-buildessential`
-  1. It may be necessary to install additional Perl modules: `opkg install perl-modules`
+  1. Install cmake in order to automate the build process: `opkg install cmake`

 #### Build process
   1. From an SSH command-line session, navigate to your home directory: `cd ~`
-  1. Clone this repository with the `--recursive` flag to ensure all submodules are cloned: `git clone --recursive https://github.com/wirebirdlabs/featherweight-lib.git`
+  1. Clone this repository with the `--recursive` flag to ensure all submodules are cloned: `git clone --recursive https://github.com/featherweight/ftw-kernel.git`
+  1. Navigate into the repo root and create a build directory: `cd ftw-kernel; md build; cd build`
-  1. Invoke build system generation: `./autogen.sh`
+  1. Invoke build system generation: `cmake ..`
-  1. Configure library for your system: `./configure`
-  1. Build library: `make`
+  1. Build library: `cmake --build .`
-  1. Run unit tests: `make check`
+  1. Run unit tests: `ctest --output-on-failure -C Debug`
-  1. Install library: `make install`

 ##Building for Windows

 #### Prerequisites
   1. CMake 2.8.12 or higher
   1. Microsoft Visual Studio 2010 or higher (Visual Studio Express is freely available for open source projects like Featherweight)
-  1. NI LabVIEW 2014 or higher
+  1. NI LabVIEW 2015 or higher

 #### Build process
   1. Clone this repository with the `--recursive` flag to ensure all submodules are cloned: `git clone --recursive https://github.com/featherweight/ftw-kernel.git`